-It is crucial to provide our children with optimal intervention while they are young and malleable.
-The decisions and placement process may be difficult and time-consuming, yet the reward of seeing a child flourishing and acquiring new skills is immeasurable.
+It is crucial to provide our children with optimal intervention while they are young and adaptable.
+The decisions and placement process may be difficult and time-consuming, yet the reward of seeing a child flourish and acquire new skills is immeasurable.
 The sooner we help our children, the smaller the gap will be between their development and that of other children their age.

 Receiving an Evaluation and Therapy through Kupat Cholim

-Sometimes children exhibit behaviors signifying ADHD, sensory issues, social and emotional or speech and language delays, fine or gross motor delays that may necessitate therapy or/and special education school placement.
+Sometimes children exhibit behaviors signifying ADHD, sensory issues, social and emotional delays, speech and language delays, or fine or gross motor delays that may necessitate therapy or/and special education school placement.
 An evaluation ensures that your child receives the appropriate therapy or placement in the proper educational setting.
-Some children who receive therapy through a kupah can stay in their current school or gan.
+Many children who receive therapy can stay in their current school or gan.

 Identifying a Developmental Delay